Krytie TV: Synopsis

-Lister gets a letter from Petersen containing some news: his guitar has been found in Starbugs wreckage and is being sent on to him.
-However, Lister's happiness and Rimmer's despair are soon quashed as the guitar arrives without the strings due to the regulation preventing prisoners from possessing anything they can hang themselves with (which, for Rimmer, would be a very real consideration if Lister was playing his guitar).
+Lister (Craig Charles) gets a letter from Petersen containing some news: his guitar has been found in Starbugs wreckage and is being sent on to him.
+However, Lister's happiness and Rimmer's despair are soon quashed as the guitar arrives without the strings due to the regulation preventing prisoners from possessing anything they can hang themselves with (which, for Rimmer (Chris Barrie), would be a very real consideration if Lister was playing his guitar).
 Lister also gets a letter notifying him that he has the right to appeal which, if successful, will apply to all other prisoners in his situation.
 Rimmer is overjoyed that he may soon be released, even snitching on fellow inmates who stole Ackerman's glass eye.

-Kryten reveals that he showers with the female inmates (having been classed as a woman when he arrived on Red Dwarf due to his lack of external genitals).
+Kryten (Robert Llewellyn) reveals that he showers with the female inmates (having been classed as a woman when he arrived on Red Dwarf due to his lack of external genitals).
 He is knocked out and reprogrammed by the less scrupulous members of the Tank and duly starts up his own pay-TV venture, Krytie TV.
-Meanwhile, Lister and Rimmer are watching a trailer for Attack of the Giant Savage Completely Invisible Aliens (from the makers of Vampire Bikini Girls Suck Paris) when Krytie TV takes over programming and shows 'Women's Shower Night', featuring none other than Kristine Kochanski.
+Meanwhile, Lister and Rimmer are watching a trailer for Attack of the Giant Savage Completely Invisible Aliens (from the makers of Vampire Bikini Girls Suck Paris) when Krytie TV takes over programming and shows 'Women's Shower Night', featuring none other than Kristine Kochanski (Chloë Annett).
 Lister and Rimmer both intend to leave, not wanting to risk the appeal, but then decide to stay for a while.

 Kochanski and the other girls soon find out what has happened.
 Kryten later turns up at Lister and Rimmer's cell claiming to have had his system repaired, gotten kicked out by the girls and being reclassified as a man.
 He then tells Lister that Kochanski is being allowed out so she can go on a date with her ex-boyfriend.
 Kryten offers to help Lister trash his quarters, however Dave soon finds he has trashed Warden Ackerman's quarters, who is on his way back with his own date for the evening.
 In reality, Kryten hadn't had his system repaired nor had he been kicked out by the girls ... all this is being shown on Krytie TV.
 With the appeal on the line Lister, with Rimmer's help, rushes to fix the room up before Ackerman returns.
 That edition ends with Lister and Rimmer chasing Kryten down a corridor, despite Kryten's pleas that he was only trying to boost the ratings and it was 'nothing personal!'.

 A couple of days later, Lister receives a letter informing him his appeal was successful but Rimmer finds out the appeal wasn't against their sentence: it was actually to allow Lister to have his guitar strings.
 Rimmer is devastated that after all his effort all he's managed to do is get Lister's guitar back, especially when Lister offers to write him a song.